-The courses have real world application and for the majority of students have direct application to post-school career pathways or provide skills and knowledge which transfers across into broader career applications.
+The courses have real world application and for the majority of students have direct application to post-school career pathways, part time employment whilst studying or provide skills and knowledge which transfers across into broader career applications.
 For ICF courses, the dual accreditation means students may cover both TAFE and University entrance requirements.
 Students may also be able to apply for recognition of prior learning.
-(RPL)
+(RPL) A Certificate III VET qualification is commonly recognised by some Australian universities as an Ungraded ATAR equivalent score of 67.

-The 240 hour courses may also be credited
+The 240 hour courses may also be credited against a related traineeship or apprenticeship.